-Potential hazards and risks for Invercargill and Glengarry area include:
+Potential hazards and risks may include:

 Earthquake

 • Like much of the South Island, Invercargill and surrounding areas would be affected by an Alpine Fault earthquake.
 The most likely impacts would be loss of lifelines causing isolation due to damaged buildings and roads, as well as potential loss of communications, water supply, sewage and power.